AIXR VRAwards 2019 ‘VR Education and Training of the Year’ winner

 Make Real analysed employee movement between global offices and placed the most immersive VR hardware and software at key hubs to reach the widest audience possible.

 To make it even more accessible for this globally dispersed audience, the experience needed to be available on mobiles, as well as VR devices.
-For seamless integration with the rest of their learning content, Vodafone also needed a desktop version that could be uploaded onto their Learning Management System – Vodafone University.
+For seamless integration with the rest of their learning content, Vodafone also needed a desktop version that could be uploaded onto their Learning Management System (LMS) – Vodafone University.
 The experience was designed to be consistent, no matter which device it was deployed on, lowering development costs across all devices.

 After the launch, Make Real’s aim was to understand the impact of the experience on our target learning group.
 Based on their quantitative research, the early feedback from the launch has been overwhelmingly positive.